 He didn't hover or try and tell me what to do.
 He just let me take the car out.

 When I got back, I said I liked it.
 I asked if there was any movement on the price, and we quickly made a deal.
 I put down my deposit, and the next day I returned to pay in full and collected the car.

 Doing the paperwork at his desk was stress-free: We were sitting in an open space with big windows.
 His wife was working at another desk, and their cocker spaniel was weaving around my feet.
 When everything was signed and paid for, we shook hands.
-I took my car home, enjoying the awareness of having a year-long warranty included in the deal.
+I took my car home, enjoying the awareness of having a year-long warranty included in the deal."

-Buying a car is stressful.
+"Buying a car is stressful.
 If the seller had hovered around bombarding me with questions while I was trying to figure things out, it would have turned me off.
-At no point did I feel pressured or being a nuisance.
+At no point did I feel pressured or like a nuisance.

 While I was waiting for the paperwork to be done, a customer came in.
 The woman wanted to have her car worked on in the shop.
 She seemed to be deliberately difficult.
-I sat there admiring how he and his wife dealt with that awkward customer with considerable aplomb.
+I sat there admiring how he and his wife dealt with that awkward customer with considerable aplomb."

 Do you remember the last time you had to call customer service to get a question answered about a product or service?
 Can you recall the experience?